Make an Appointment

 Digital Rectal Exam

-A physical exam during which your physician checks for abnormal growths.
+During this physical exam, your doctor manually checks for abnormal growths.

 Internal Visual Exams

 An internal exam of the anus and lower rectum will be performed using either an anoscope or proctoscope.
-Both are short, lighted tubes, in varying lengths, that are inserted into the rectum to view inside the body and assist in diagnosis.
-A biopsy may be performed during the exam to remove suspicious growth or obtain tissue that is analyzed for the presence of cancer.
+Both are short, lighted tubes that are inserted into the rectum to view inside the body and assist in diagnosis.
+A biopsy may be performed during the exam to remove suspicious growths or obtain tissue to be analyzed for cancer.

 Imaging Studies